pzhaojohnson/rnacanvas.draw.svg/README.md

 var canvas = await drawOnCanvas(svg);
 ```

-The dimensions of the canvas element (i.e., its `width` and `height` attributes)
+The `width` and `height` attributes of the returned canvas element
-are made to match the dimensions of the passed in SVG document.
+will match the `width` and `height` attributes of the passed in SVG document

-At this time the passed in SVG document is drawn on the canvas with horizontal and vertical scalings of 1
-regardless of what the horizontal and vertical scalings of the SVG document actually are.
+(in units of pixels).

+This function might fail for various reasons,
+such as if the SVG document is too big.